-Eddie has 21 years of experience in the advertising industry in 1997, working all across the country in Denver, Chicago, and Holland, MI where he was a Partner and Art Director at Murdoch Marketing since 2006.
+Eddie has over 20 years of experience in the advertising industry in 1997, working all across the country in Denver, Chicago, and Holland, MI where he was a Partner and Art Director at Murdoch Marketing since 2006.

 Eddie is versed in designing and directing design for all mediums and platforms including video, photography, web development, television, radio, mobile, digital, out of home and print.
 He is a graduate of the Art Institute of Fort Lauderdale where he was awarded Best Portfolio.